Introduction

 The point is not to document everything that happened.
 The point is to produce a version of the project that another team member can read later and understand quickly enough to make a better decision.

-That is why the strongest templates do not stop at wins and challenges.
+That is why the strongest templates do not stop at "wins" and "challenges."
 They also ask what the team should carry forward.
 A retrospective that cannot be reused is only half finished.

 A project retrospective template you can reuse

-Here is a practical project retrospective template for startup teams.
+Here is a practical project retrospective template for startup teams:

-Project name: name the initiative clearly.
+Name the initiative clearly.

-Project summary: what was shipped, launched, tested, or completed.
+What was shipped, launched, tested, or completed?

-Original goal: what result the team was aiming for.
+What result was the team aiming for?

 This template is simple on purpose.
 It is enough structure to turn messy recall into a stable team artifact without becoming an overly formal exercise.